erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 `chmod +x Tekium_PAN_Hunter_Script.sh`

-By default, the script files with the extension txt, csv, docx, xlsx, xls, doc and log.
+By default, the script looks in files with the extension: txt, csv, docx, xlsx, xls, doc and log.

 You must indicate the path where the script will perform the search (recursively).